Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 Full Form

 URL = Uniform Resource Locator
-URL is a addresss used to loacte a resource on the internet.
+**URL is a addresss used to loacte a resource on the internet.**

 **URL Anatomy**
 (https://)(www.google.com)(/search)(?q=cats)
 │           │                 │       │
-│           │                 │       └── Query String
+│           │                 │       └── Query String/ Query Parameter
 │           │                 └────────── Path
 │           └────────────────────── Domain Name
 └───────────────────────────── Protocol